 SLA may refer to any of the following:

-1. Short for Service Level Agreement, SLA is the measurable level of service a company guarantees to offer the user.
+1. Short for service-level agreement, SLA is the measurable level of service a company guarantees to offer the user.
 Many ISPs and web hosts provide their customers with an SLA that outlines the measurable expectations the user can expect.
-Below are some examples of what may be included in an SLA.
+Below are examples of what may be included in an SLA.

 - The overall expected performance or benchmark of a connection or product.

 - The expected penalty or credit if the SLA is not met.

 2. Sealed lead-acid, or SLA, is a type of rechargeable lead-acid battery developed in the 1970s.
 It is also called a valve-regulated lead-acid battery, or VRLA.
 It features a relatively low energy-to-weight and energy-to-volume ratios.
 However, it can provide high surge currents, so its power-to-weight ratio is relatively high.